Why it matters

 Immediate vs. deferred annuities

-Immediate annuities begin paying out as soon as you deposit a lump sum into them.
+Immediate annuities begin paying out as soon as they’re funded, usually meaning you deposit a lump sum into them.
+These annuities can be purchased by people of any age, and they’re often used when someone receives a large sum of money as a result of a settlement or lottery win.
 Deferred annuities begin paying out when you reach the age of your choice.
 The advantage with deferred annuities is that your investment has time to grow tax-free while you wait for the payouts to begin.2

 Qualified vs non-qualified annuities for retirement